kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```
+This error occured because you the remote remository had `2018-12-04T14:12:26` as latest value, while your remote-tracking branch `origin/master` had `2019-12-02T10:22:40`.
-7. You got a bit surprised but recognized you need to do  *git pull*.
-So you tried, but you got CONFLICT with the following message.
+8. You got a bit surprised but recognized you need to do  *git pull* (or git fetch & git Merge).
+So you tried.
+But you got *merge conflict* with the following message.
 ```
 $ git pull
 remote: Enumerating objects: 7, done.